 Low Waste: Organic T-shirt Printing

-Our new low waste printing technology was developed to reduce wastage, cut costs, and improve print quality.
+Our new low waste (and certified organic) printing technology was developed to reduce wastage, cut costs, and improve print quality.
 Now over 90% of our t-shirts are printed in this way, halving waste and allowing us to reduce prices by 25%

 When we were designing the production floor we were wondering if we could connect with our IT systems that run the Rapanui online store with miscellaneous pieces of printing machinery and spent a couple of months hibernating to see if we could write the code and adapt the kit.
 What emerged worked really well.
-We estimate it cuts wastage by around 50% whilst using a much safer, benign and environmentally friendly printing process.
-We made it open to anyone to use for free at teemill.co.uk
+We estimate it cuts wastage by over 50% whilst using a much lower impact printing process, and is now certified organic.

 Low Waste T-shirt Printing in a sentence

 Our new low waste printing technology was developed at Rapanui HQ and uses animal friendly inks (no animal derived products and not tested on animals).
 It allows us to print with more vibrant colour and much less waste.
 Saving waste means saving money, and with increased efficiency we've been able to reduce prices by 25%.
 This tech is available for anyone to use, free, to sell t-shirts online at Teemill.com

 We also print for some of Europes biggest brands.
 If you're looking for bulk t-shirt printing read more at Rapanui Factory.